Leonas/funlife-server/README.md

 JS files for the app are under /public/src/

-The other files in /public/ are Trigger.io files

-## Engineering Objective
+## Engineering Notes

-Our goal is to be as efficient as possible in creating FunLife.
+* Efficiency and beautiful code are our goals.
-No branches - all commits must be merged to master.
+* No branches - all commits must be merged to master.
-If you have any ideas how to make this process faster, please do a pull request.
-No other pages require pull requests.
+* Please add to the wiki to make it better

-## Development Cycle
+## Possible Development Cycle

 Step 1 - Look at the app visual design - choose a page you would like to implement.